hhphu/hhphu-cloud/AWS/design-arr.md

 - Similar to the above scenario, the RPO in this case will be about 5-10 minutes as it's the length for the secondary resources to be ready for usage.

 ## Create EC2 Instance to access DB
+In the primary region `us-east-1`, create an EC2 instance:
 1. EC2 > Instances > Launch an instance
 2. Select Ubuntu as the OS images option
 3. Create a key pair: `ec2-arr.pem`